V-Kudryashov/md-Files/AI Physics Motion – Pack 1: Locomotion/Pack1.md

 - CharacterController — implemented by `LocomotionAgent`.
 Can sequentially switch motions, perform turns, handle falls and get-up behaviours.
 This is the most feature-complete setup and functions like a CharacterController.
 - SimpleCharacterController — implemented by `SimpleLocomotionAgent`.
 Uses only `Strong` models per behaviour.
 Easier to configure; motions are less natural.
 - SimpleAgent — implemented by `SimpleAgent`.
 Minimal agent controlling a single `ModelAsset` for quick tests or custom usage.
+- Game — аn example of a simple game.

 The CharacterController and SimpleCharacterController scenes have a Retarget object.
 If activated, the movement will be retargeted to another model.